maxtkc/mos-herb-site/learn.md

 To subscribe to the calendar, click "add to Google Calendar" (it may look differently on different devices)

 The best way to find out what classes are coming up is to join my mailing list.
-I send out an email each month with the upcoming classes, and a seasonal herbal recipe.
+I send out an email each month with the upcoming classes and a seasonal herbal recipe.

 {% include components/subscribe.html label="Join my monthly mailing list!" %}